daniaokuye/winnerineast.github.io/README.md

 - [NAS-FPN-Tensorflow](https://github.com/winnerineast/NAS_FPN_Tensorflow):Learning Scalable Feature Pyramid Architecture for Object Detection with Tensorflow.
 - [object tracking toolkit](https://github.com/winnerineast/toolkit):This repository contains the official python toolkit for running experiments and evaluate performance on GOT-10k benchmark.
 The code is written in pure python and is compile-free.
 Although we support both python2 and python3, we recommend python3 for better performance.
 - [OpenPose](https://github.com/winnerineast/openpose):OpenPose represents the first real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.
+- [OpenPose_Android](https://github.com/winnerineast/Android-OpenPose): It's based on OpenPose(CMU) and tracking algorithm.
+To speed up, i tried tensorflow-mobile, but the accuracy and speed is not acceptable.
+And HuaWei's NPU is not friendly to deverlopers.
+Fortunately, snpe-1.6.0 surport caffe CNN models, so i just convert CMU's original model to a smaller snpe model(160*160).
 - [OpenPose Training Code](https://github.com/winnerineast/openpose_train): OpenPose training codes.
 - [OpenPost Unity Plugin](https://github.com/winnerineast/openpose_unity_plugin):OpenPose Unity Plugin is a wrapper of the OpenPose library for Unity users.
 It provides formatted OpenPose output and some examples.
 OpenPose is a real-time multi-person system able to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.
 - [OpenPose Plus](https://github.com/winnerineast/openpose-plus): High-Performance and Flexible Pose Estimation Framework using TensorFlow, OpenPose and TensorRT.